Polarus Steamship Company

-Polarus Steamship Company was founded in 1918, and again in 1923 in New York City by Tikhon Nicholas Agapeyeff (1891-1931).
-Tikhon N. Agapeyeff's 1918 frim, operated for only about two years.
+Polarus Steamship Company was founded in 1918, and again in 1923 in New York City by Tikhon Nicholas Agapeyeff (1891–1931).
+Tikhon N. Agapeyeff's 1918 firm, operated for only about two years.
 In March 1921, Agapeyeff sold the first Polarus Steamship Company to the C. M. Fetterolf Company for $250,000.
 The next incorporation in 1923 was a partnership of Agapeyeff, Marcel Levy, and Charles S. Dunaif.
 Marcel Levy was an attorney and Charles S. Dunaif was an exporter.

-Tikhon N. Agapeyeff was born on July 21, 1891 in Russia.
+Tikhon N. Agapeyeff was born on July 21, 1891, in Russia.
 Agapeyeff was a commander of a ship in the Russian Imperial Navy.
-At the outbreak of the Russian Revolution in 1917, he fled to Liverpool, England and then to New York City, United States arriving on July 1, 1917 aboard the SS Saint Paul.
+At the outbreak of the Russian Revolution in 1917, he fled to Liverpool, England, and then to New York City, United States arriving on July 1, 1917, aboard the SS Saint Paul.
 He found work at a United States Navy Ordnance Depot during World War I. Post-war Agapeyeff was a ship broker and started the first Polarus Shipping Company in 1918 with Agapeyeff as president and Carlos M. Fetterolf as vice president.
-Agapeyeff sold the frim on August 1, 1921 to C. M. Fetterolf Company.
+Agapeyeff sold the firm on August 1, 1921, to C. M. Fetterolf Company.

-In the 1923 incorporation of Polarus Steamship Company, Hendrik Robert Jolles (1889-1949) was president and Dunaif vice president.
+In the 1923 incorporation of Polarus Steamship Company, Hendrik Robert Jolles (1889–1949) was president and Dunaif vice president.
 On July 12, 1923, Apapeyeff became a naturalized citizen of the United States.
-On December 4, 1931, while on vacation in Halifax, Nova Scotia, Canada with his wife, Violet (1901-1975), and daughter, Cyrus (1921-1996), Apapeyeff had a heart attack and died.
+On December 4, 1931, while on vacation in Halifax, Nova Scotia, Canada with his wife, Violet (1901–1975), and daughter, Cyrus (1921–1996), Apapeyeff had a heart attack and died.

 For 10 years Agapeyeff was also the managing director of the Sonora Timber Company.
 The Sonora Timber Company, of Sonora, Nova Scotia, was founded to log and export pulpwood to the United States.